The Spanish omelette (“tortilla”) is the perfect weeknight meal, and it’s even better the next day as leftovers!

-- The omelette is ready to flip once the omelette has started to brown at the edges and the sides have set.
+- The omelet is ready to flip once the omelet has started to brown at the edges and the sides have set.

 - Take a shallow, wide plate, at least as large as the pan.
 Place the plate upside down, on top of the omelette.

 - Using kitchen towels or oven mitts, pick up the pan and plate together, holding securely, and flip so that the pan is on top.
 Return the pan to the stovetop.

 - Add the remaining 2 tablespoons of oil and heat until shimmering, then slide the omelet back into the pan.

 - Continue to cook until the bottom of the omelet has browned and the eggs are set, about 3-5 minutes.
 Serve hot as is, or let cool.

 - Once the bottom of the omelet has started to brown, place the pan in the oven and finish the omelet there.
 The top will puff slightly and become uneven,

 - Once the omelet is cooked through and has started to brown, about 3-5 minutes, remove from the oven.

 - Let the omelet rest until cool enough to handle, then serve.

 1. Slice the potatoes and store in a resealable bag, pressing out as much air as possible.